 New Streets, Subdivisions and other additions to Matrix Picklists: Use the “Picklist Request” under the “Resources” tab in Matrix to submit the names of new streets, subdivisions and other additions to Matrix picklists.
 Requests submitted by 3 p.m. will be completed the same business day.
 For streets, do not include street type (Road, Drive, Lane, Court, etc.).
 For schools, do not include "elementary," "middle" or "high."

 The Listing Brokerage must provide verification of any new subdivision or complex name to be added to the system before Canopy MLS will add it to the list.
-Appropriate forms of verification (in order of preference) are a copy of a deed or a copy of the approved preliminary subdivision plat map.
-If the marketing name is different from the name that was actually recorded, a photograph of the entry monument, or a professionally designed brochure or website for the subdivision, can accompany a copy of a deed or a copy of the approved preliminary subdivision plat map.
+Appropriate forms of verification (in order of preference) are a copy of a deed or a copy of the approved subdivision plat map.
+If the marketing name is different from the name that was recorded in the Register of Deeds then a photograph of the entry monument, or a professionally designed brochure or website for the subdivision, can accompany a copy of a deed or a copy of the approved subdivision plat map.
 Any request to add a subdivision or complex name that cannot be verified as described by this rule must be approved by the Canopy MLS Board of Directors.

-Listings of Property to be Subdivided: Property that is to be subdivided shall be listed in the MLS only when (i) the proposed division is exempt from the local subdivision ordinance, or (ii) when the property is subject to a purchase contract that satisfies all of the requirements of applicable law including, but not necessarily limited to, North Carolina General Statutes Section 153A-334.
-Participants are encouraged to obtain advice of legal counsel to determine whether either of the above conditions has been satisfied.
-Canopy MLS does not determine whether such condition or conditions have been satisfied, and makes no representation as to whether any listing in the MLS does or does not comply with such condition(s).
+Listings of Property to be Subdivided: Property that is to be subdivided shall be listed in the MLS only when (i) the proposed division is exempt from the local subdivision ordinance, or (ii) when the property is subject to a purchase contract that satisfies all of the requirements of applicable law.
+Participants are encouraged to obtain advice from legal counsel to determine whether either of the above conditions has been satisfied.
+Canopy MLS does not determine whether such condition or conditions have been satisfied and makes no representation as to whether any listing in the MLS does or does not comply with such condition(s).
 Upon listing a property that does not have final subdivision approval, the Participant shall be deemed to have represented to Canopy MLS and to all other Participants that one or the other of the above conditions has been satisfied.

 Canopy MLS requires all offers of cooperative compensation in the MLS to be blanket, unilateral and unconditional.
 The cooperating brokerage’s performance as the procuring cause of the sale or lease determines entitlement to the cooperative compensation.
 For more information, refer to Section 6 of the Canopy MLS Rules and Regulations and Article 16 of the Realtor® Code of Ethics, Standard of Practice 16-10.